 4. Eureka PowerSpeed Lightweight Upright Vacuum Cleaner

-This upright vacuum is lightweight and easy to carry, making it practical for multi-level homes or quick cleanups.
-It includes multiple height settings for different floor types and comes with pet-specific tools for above-floor cleaning.
-The extra-large dust cup means fewer interruptions during longer cleaning sessions.
+This vacuum is designed for portability, making it a good fit for homes with multiple levels or quick cleanups.
+It offers several height settings for different floor types and includes pet-specific tools for above-floor cleaning.
+The extra-large dust cup helps reduce interruptions during longer cleaning sessions.

 What We Like: